A Torus Theorem for homotopy nilpotent groups: Introduction

 In this paper, we prove the following.\\

 {\bf Theorem~\ref{thm:inequalities}} {\it Let $Z$ be a pointed connected space.
 Then, we have the inequalities

 }

-Here the two nilpotency invariants refer to the classical Berstein--Ganea nilpotency, $\operatorname {nil_{BG}}$, and the Biedermann--Dwyer one.
-Even though at first sight the epfl invariant might seem somewhat naive, or maybe crude, it has two main advantages.
-First, it is actually very close to the Biedermann--Dwyer nilpotency and we do not know any example when they do not coincide; second, its simplicity enables us to gain a complete understanding of finite homotopy nilpotent loop spaces as we will see below.
+Here the two nilpotency invariants refer to the classical Berstein--Ganea nilpotency, $\operatorname {nil_{BG}}$ (see Section \ref{subsec:BG}), and the Biedermann--Dwyer nilpotency, $\operatorname {nil_{BD}}$ (see Section \ref{subsec:BD}).

-If $F$ is an $n$-excisive functor from the category of pointed spaces to pointed spaces and $K$ a finite space, then $\Omega F(K)$ is a homotopy nilpotent group of class $n$, \cite{MR2580428}.
+We mention finally two problems where our epfl invariant is key to the solution.
+First we recover the vanishing of iterated Whitehead products in values of excisive functors.
+If $F$ is an $n$-excisive functor from the category of pointed spaces to pointed spaces and $K$ a finite space, then $\Omega F(K)$ is a homotopy nilpotent group of class $n$, \cite[Corollary 9.3]{MR2580428}.
 Thus Theorem~\ref{thm:inequalities} immediately implies that all $(n+1)$-fold iterated Whitehead products vanish in $F(K)$.
 This has been proven originally in \cite{ChoSch} relying on Goodwillie's generalized Blakers--Massey Theorem and the definition itself of an $n$-excisive functor.
 In \cite{Eldred} Eldred obtains another proof by analyzing Goodwillie's construction of the $n$-excisive approximation $P_nF$ of a functor $F$.
-She shows in fact that Whitehead products already vanish in $T_n F$, a functor directly related to Hopkins' symmetric cocategory, \cite{Hopkins}.
+She shows in fact that Whitehead products already vanish in $T_n F$, a functor directly related to Hopkins' symmetric cocategory, \cite[Definition p.\ 219]{Hopkins}.

-In the last part we focus on the Biedermann--Dwyer nilpotency of finite loop spaces and offer the following version of Hubbuck's Torus Theorem, \cite{Hubbuck}, in this setting.
-The situation is very different with the new and stronger version of homotopy nilpotency than with the classical one.
+The second problem, from which the title of this paper comes from, concerns our understanding of finite homotopy nilpotent loop spaces, with which we come back to the first lines of this introduction.
+We recall briefly that a loop space $(X, BX)$ consist of a pair of pointed spaces $X$ and $BX$, together with a homotopy equivalence $e:\Omega BX\simeq X$ defining a loop structure on $X$.
+The space $BX$ is called the classifying space of $X$ and $(X, BX)$ is said to be finite if $H^*(X;\Z)$ is finitely generated as a graded abelian group.
+In this paper we offer the following version of Hubbuck's Torus Theorem for finite loop spaces.
+Whereas the original statement, \cite[Theorem 1.1]{Hubbuck}, focuses on homotopy commutative $H$-spaces, we deal with arbitrary homotopy nilpotent groups.